Clauses: Adding and Editing

 Pathagoras saves clauses as standard Word text.

-You are able to find your clauses using ordinary Word navigation techniques.
+You can edit your clauses using ordinary Word editing techniques.

-You are able to edit your clauses using ordinary Word editing techniques.
+If Pathagoras were to 'disappear,' you could still find your clauses using ordinary Word navigation techniques.

-The tools and shortcuts that Pathagoras provides to locate and edit clauses are intended to augment, not replace, what Word provides and what you already know.
+The tools and shortcuts that Pathagoras provides are intended to augment, not replace, Word's features.

-There are numerous ways for you to add clauses to your document assembly books.
-A fuller discussion is found in the subparts that follow:
+There are numerous (seven, to be exact) ways for you to add clauses to your document assembly books.
+A fuller discussion is found in the sub-parts that follow:

-1.Manually add a clause.
-Simply save a new document to the folder representing a book.
+1.Manually: Simply save a new document to the folder.
 It is no more complex than that!

-Hopefully, as you read through this manual, you will see and understand that, with Pathagoras, adding a new clause to any book is not a complex, high level process.
-Rather, it can be as simple as composing text and saving that text into a Word folder.
+Hopefully, as you read through this manual, you will see and understand that, with Pathagoras, adding a new clause to any book is as simple as composing text and saving that text into a Word folder.
 And editing the clause is nothing more than opening the document you saved and making the changes you want.

 Click on the Clauses: Adding and Editing button at the left (Table of Contents) for more information.